 Count the ducks at Vergenoegdt Wine Farm

-Visiting Vergenoegdt Wine Farm is one of the most fun things to do in Stellenbosch, especially if you have children.
+Vergenoegdt Wine Farm is a must-see if you have children.
 While this is a great place for wine tasting, the highlight of the visit for many is seeing the thousand Indian runner ducks that roam around the plantation and that, at set times, are moved around one area to the other so that they can keep the grounds pest-free.
 Ducks are released at 9:30 am and 3:30 pm every day, so make sure to plan your visit accordingly if this is something you want to experience.

 Hang out in one of the myriad wine bars